 Georgia also teaches art at South Doyle Middle School and was born and raised in Knoxville, attending Webb School and then UTK, where she obtained a BA in Art with a focus on printmaking.
 She moved to Brooklyn, New York for two years after graduation to work with installation artist Anita Glestra, who she describes as a “powerful, impactful woman” and said it was “a wonderful experience being there with her.

-After two years, she returned to Knoxville where she re-enrolled at UTK where she got an M.Ed. in Art Education.
+After two years, she returned to Knoxville, re-enrolled at UTK, and got an M.ED in Art Education.
 She says she’s always connected well with young people and their “creative, impressionable minds.”
 She taught for five years at Farragut High School before shifting to South Doyle Middle, which is closer to her home.

 She credited Margie Luttrell, an art teacher at Webb, for helping her along her journey, but said, “I’ve been making art as long as I can remember.”
 She added that she thinks of “art as a community and therapeutic process,” a value she wants to put forward in her new venture.

 She didn’t start working with leather until after she’d finished college, though while there she engaged in a bit of taxidermy.
 She said she’d noticed the birds that died flying around in the Arts and Architecture Building on campus and found a beautiful Finch.
 As with much of her work, she focused on the possibility of re-use and started using the birds in art installations.

 She later started getting hides and, still wanting nothing to go to waste, began making leather objects.
 When relatives or others would kill animals and weren’t using the hides, she took them and stored them in her parent’s freezer.
 She tried tanning hides, but found it very difficult.
 She and Erin Kalb, a friend who was also a co-worker, got a grant to take a leather-working course with an artisan from Project Runway and the two began the business.
 Georgia has since assumed sole ownership.